Transitioning into

 Heat index

-Throughout March, the heat index is calculated to be a scorching 40°C (104°F).
-Implement heightened safety measures - risk of heat exhaustion and heat cramps is increased.
-Prolonged activity may result in heatstroke.
+For March, the heat index is estimated at an extremely hot 40°C (104°F).
+Adopt extra safety steps, risk of heat exhaustion and heat cramps is notable.
+Sustained activity might cause heatstroke.

-Note that heat index values are valued for light wind and location in the shade.
+For clarity, heat index numbers account for light winds and areas under shade.
 The presence of direct sunlight can raise the heat index values by up to 15 Fahrenheit (8 Celsius) degrees.

 Humidity

-April, with an average relative humidity of 79%, are the least humid months in Cozumel.
+April, with an average relative humidity of 79%.

 Rainfall

-The month with the least rainfall in Cozumel is March, when the rain falls for 4 days and typically collects 32mm (1.26") of precipitation.
+March is the month with the least rainfall.
+Rain falls for 4 days and accumulates 32mm (1.26") of precipitation.

 Sea temperature

-The months with the coldest seawater in Cozumel are February and March, with an average sea temperature of 26°C (78.8°F).
+The months with the coldest seawater are February and March, with an average sea temperature of 26°C (78.8°F).

 Daylight

-In March, the average length of the day in Cozumel is 12h and 3min.
+In Cozumel, the average length of the day in March is 12h and 3min.

-On the first day of the month, sunrise is at 7:06 am and sunset at 6:52 pm.
-On the last day of March, sunrise is at 6:41 am and sunset at 7:02 pm EST.
+On the first day of March in Cozumel, sunrise is at 7:06 am and sunset at 6:52 pm.
+On the last day of the month, sunrise is at 6:41 am and sunset at 7:02 pm EST.

 Sunshine